cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 | ``aaa.audit.cql.cl`` | **LOCAL_ONE** | Write *Consistency Level* for audit events.                                       |
 +----------------------+---------------+-----------------------------------------------------------------------------------+

-You can index with elasticsearch the ``elastic_audit.events`` table with the following mapping, where the *event* timeuuid column is explicitly mapped to a date :
+You can index with Elasticsearch the ``elastic_audit.events`` table with the following mapping, where the *event* timeuuid column is explicitly mapped to a date :

 .. code::